postcss/postcss/docs/plugins.md

 * [`postcss-class-prefix`] adds a prefix/namespace to class selectors.
 * [`postcss-currency`] replaces name of currency with symbols.
 * [`postcss-fakeid`] transforms `#foo` IDs to attribute selectors `[id="foo"]`.
+* [`postcss-flexbox`] easy way to understand and start using CSS3 Flexbox for layouts.
 * [`postcss-flexboxfixer`] unprefixes `-webkit-` only flexbox in legacy CSS.
 * [`postcss-flexbugs-fixes`] fixes some of known [flexbox bugs].
 * [`postcss-gradientfixer`] unprefixes `-webkit-` only gradients in legacy CSS.